United Nations General Assembly: General debate

 The general debate of each new session of the General Assembly is held the week following the official opening of the session, typically the following Tuesday, and is held without interruption for nine working days.
-The general debate is a high-level event, typically attended by Member States' Heads of State or Government, government ministers and United Nations delegates.
+The general debate is a high-level event, typically attended by Member States' heads of state or government, government ministers and United Nations delegates.
 At the general debate, Member States are given the opportunity to raise attention to topics or issues that they feel are important.
 In addition to the general debate, there are also many other high-level thematic meetings, summits and informal events held during general debate week.

-The General debate is held in the United Nations General Assembly Hall at the United Nations Headquarters in New York.
+In the 80 general debates between 23 October 1946 and 29 September 2025 there were in total 11,127 speeches; 3,356 of them were held by heads of state or government.
+Since 2008 (except 2010) the majority of speeches was given by heads of state or government.
+In average, ca 6% of the member countries were not attending the general debate, among them Nicaragua (23 of 80 times absent), Saudi-Arabia, Luxembourg (each 21 of 80 times absent) and Ivory Coast (20 of 66 times absent).
+There were only two general debates with all member states participating: 2017 and 2018.
+In recent years, for example Afghanistan and Myanmar did not take part because of the unrecognized status of their government.

 Special sessions

-Special sessions, or UNGASS, may be convened in three different ways, at the request of the Security Council, at the request of a majority of United Nations members States or by a single member, as long as a majority concurs.
+Special sessions, or UNGASS, may be convened in three different ways, at the request of the Security Council, at the request of a majority of United Nations member States or by a single member, as long as a majority concurs.
 Special sessions typically cover one single topic and end with the adoption of one or two outcome documents, such as a political declaration, action plan or strategy to combat said topic.
 They are also typically high-level events with participation from heads of state and government, as well as by government ministers.
-There have been 30 special sessions in the history of the United Nations.
+There have been 32 special sessions in the history of the United Nations.

 Emergency special sessions

-If the Security Council is unable, usually due to disagreement among the permanent members, to come to a decision on a threat to international peace and security, then emergency special sessions can be convened in order to make appropriate recommendations to Members States for collective measures.
+If the Security Council is unable, usually due to disagreement among the permanent members, to come to a decision on a threat to international peace and security, then emergency special sessions can be convened in order to make appropriate recommendations to member states for collective measures.
 This power was given to the Assembly in Resolution 377(V) of 3 November 1950.

-Emergency special sessions can be called by the Security Council, if supported by at least seven members, or by a majority of Member States of the United Nations.
+Emergency special sessions can be called by the Security Council if supported by at least seven members, or by a majority of Member States of the United Nations.
 If enough votes are had, the Assembly must meet within 24 hours, with Members being notified at least twelve hours before the opening of the session.
 There have been 11 emergency special sessions in the history of the United Nations.

 Subsidiary organs

-The General Assembly subsidiary organs are divided into five categories: committees (30 total, six main), commissions (six), boards (seven), councils (four) and panels (one), working groups, and "other".
+The General Assembly subsidiary organs are divided into five categories: committees (30 total, six main), commissions (six), boards (seven), councils (four) and panels (one), working groups, and "other."